barrettotte/what-the-ohm/README.md

 # what-the-ohm

-Deep learning model to identify resistor bands.
+A deep learning model to identify resistor bands.

 ## General Idea / Limitations

-This is my first deep learning project and it didn't really go as I wished.
+This is my first attempt at a deep learning project and it didn't really go as I hoped.

 The original idea was to build a model to identify both 4 and 5 band resistor bands.
 Once bands are identified, the resistor value could be calculated using band color and position.